 That could mean:

-Widening your aperture.
 Aperture refers to the size of the opening, or hole of the camera that allows light to come in.
-Widening your aperture means making the hole bigger, which lets more light pass through to the camera’s sensor or film.
+Widening your aperture means making it larger, which lets more light pass through to the camera’s sensor or film.
 Keep in mind though that the wider you make your aperture, the less will be in focus in your photo.

 If you’re not thinking when shooting indoors, you can easily end up with insufficient or dull lighting by either shooting in dark spots or under unattractive fluorescent lighting.
 But if you make an effort to pay attention to the light when you’re shooting, you can avoid this.